aearly1/Team-2/README.md

 NOTES (PLEASE READ VERRRRRRRRRRYYYYYY IMPORTANT!!!!!!!!!!!!!!!!):
 "slotID" is the object ID assigned by mongoose when the slot object was created and placed in the slot collection.
 It represents the object id of the slot that the course coordinator wants to update.

-THE SLOTID WILL DIFFER EVERYTIME YOU SEE THE DATABASE.
+THE SLOTID WILL DIFFER EVERYTIME YOU SEED THE DATABASE.
 THERE IT WONT ALWAYS BE "5fdf4da964feaf10444d8c26".
 CHECK THE DATABASE FOR THE CORRECT SLOTID OF ONE OF SLOTS BELONGING TO THE EMBEDDED SYSTEMS COURSE.
 ---------------------------------------------------------------------------------

 Functionality: Delete course slot(s) in his/her course.